 - Cook over medium heat, slow-stirring constantly, until mixture is thick.
 Remove from heat and cool to room temperature.

-- Transfer into a container with an air-tight lid and refrigerate until completely cold.
-(You can also use a bowl and saran wrap.)
+Transfer into a container with an air-tight lid and refrigerate until completely cold.
+(You can also use a bowl and plastic wrap.)